Make Your Bed

 What Is Make Your Bed?

+The structure — lesson, story, meaning — is what separates this from the average William McRaven book or generic leadership title.
+McRaven doesn’t theorize.
+He reports.
 At 128 pages, it reads in under two hours.
-That brevity is intentional and correct.
-There is no padding here, no filler chapters stretching a single idea across unnecessary pages.
-Every lesson gets exactly the space it needs and no more.
+That brevity is a statement of principle, not a limitation.
+There is no padding, no filler chapters inflating a single idea to justify a higher page count.
+Every lesson gets exactly the space it needs.

 Buy on Amazon